denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Enter a password for the `ddr` user, then wait as the `install.sh` script installs Debian packages and Python code and builds up your system.
 On a basic VM this takes about 7 minutes.

+When you are done, skip the next section and proceed to "Site-Specific Steps".

 DDR Applications and Dependencies - Manual Installation